Geviktor/Writeups/TryHackMe/RootMe.md

 ## [Scan/Enumeration]

-First of all, we can scan nmap.
+First of all, we can do nmap scan.

 `nmap -A -oN rootme.nmap <ip>`

 ![rootme-2](.Images/rootme-2.png)

 As you can see, SSH service is running on port 22 and Apache web server is running on port 80.
-For the web server, we can directory scan with gobuster.
+For the web server, we can do directory scan with the gobuster.
 I will use [common.txt](https://github.com/v0re/dirb/blob/master/wordlists/common.txt) list for this scan.

 `gobuster dir -u http://<ip>/ -w common.txt`